Skip to content

 • Cheap and small: a fixed 32 bytes fits on-chain regardless of how large the original document is.

 This is also how the contract enforces uniqueness.
-Because the hash is the credential's on-chain key, registering the same hash twice is rejected — a credential cannot be silently overwritten.
+Because the hash is the credential's on-chain key, registering the same hash twice is rejected, a credential cannot be silently overwritten.

 The contract surface: three writes do the work

-Stellaroid's contract exposes twelve public functions, but the credential lifecycle rests on three writes. register_certificate anchors the hash to a student's wallet. verify_certificate marks it trusted. link_payment pays the verified wallet.
+Stellaroid's contract exposes nineteen public functions, but the credential lifecycle rests on three writes. register_certificate anchors the hash to a student's wallet. verify_certificate marks it trusted. link_payment pays the verified wallet.
 Along the way a credential moves through explicit statuses: issued, verified, suspended, revoked, and expired.

 // Illustrative signatures showing the shape of the flow.